mikefarah/yq/pkg/yqlib/doc/operators/headers/eval.md

 `eval` takes a single argument, and evaluates that as a `yq` expression.
 Any valid expression can be used, beit a path `.a.b.c | select(. == "cat")`, or an update `.a.b.c = "gogo"`.

-Tip: This can be useful way parameterize complex scripts.
+Tip: This can be useful way parameterise complex scripts.